hungrymonkey/cs150-p1/README.md

 ## Solution

-This problem is just another tree walk application.
+This problem uses various tree walks.

 Solutions Used